What is Sexual

 It’s also why our work focuses heavily on tackling the forces that drive violence against women in our culture.

-Our small team is spread across the UK in Cardiff, London and Manchester.
+Our small team is spread across the UK in Cardiff, Manchester, London and Edinburgh.
 We all work remotely, so our ‘office’ is on Zoom.
 Look forward to seeing you in the Zoom room one day!